 For example, an auto body repair shop may consider doing work on boats as well.
 While there are some differences, similarities may make it feasible.

-Forming these partnerships allows both businesses to quickly expand their reach.
-Of course, you must make sure that any business you partner with align with your brand.
+Forming these partnerships allows both businesses to expand their reach quickly.
+But, of course, you must make sure that any company you partner with aligns with your brand, target audience, and goals.

 Become a Supplier or a Distributor

-This would reduce expenses while bringing in extra revenue from delivery fees.
+This strategy would reduce expenses while bringing in extra revenue from delivery fees.

 While these can be lucrative growth strategies, they can also damage existing relationships.
-So, plan carefully if you decide to take either of these routes.
+So, think this through before you decide to implement any of these ideas.

 Strengthen Your Value Proposition

 Having a unique value positioning statement (or UVP) is nice, but it won’t convince anyone to buy from you.
-In fact, UVPs are more important for the business than customers.
+Positioning statements are more important for the business than customers.

 Instead of telling them, show your customers why they should buy.
-Of course, this is easier said than done.
+But, of course, this is easier said than done.

 So, how do you show people you’re the best choice?